Health and cycling

-- Physical inactivity causes around 37,000 preventable premature deaths in the UK p.a.
+- In England, physical inactivity causes around 37,000 preventable premature deaths amongst people aged 40-79 per year.

 - Without action, 60% of men, 50% of women and 25% of children will be obese by 2050 in the UK – and cost the NHS £10 billion p.a.

 - Policy makers should recognise cycling as a healthy and convenient means of transport and recreation that could be incorporated into the ordinary day-to-day activity of millions of adults and children and so improve health and quality of life.

 - There is good evidence that cycling’s health benefits far outweigh the risks involved and that the more people who cycle, the safer it becomes – the ‘safety in numbers’ effect.